LennartEvers/Ulab/README.md

 ## Installation and Prerequisites

 The code was tested with Anaconda and Python 3.8.
-You should have a CUDA capable GPU.
+The code runs fine on CPU, but you should have a CUDA capable GPU for a better experience.
 After setting up the conda environment:

 1. Clone this repository
 ```